Holographic complexity of hyperbolic black holes: Complexity growth from CA conjecture

-where $V_2$ is the area of the hyperbolic space $d\Sigma_2^2$.
-Here we include a factor of two to account for the left part in the figure \ref{single}.
-When there are two horizons, the point $r_m^1$ and $r_m^2$ are past and future intersections of the WDW null boundaries.
-When the geometry has only one horizon, the past meeting point $r_m^1$ will be replaced by the location of singularity $r=b$ for $b>0$ or $r=0$ for $b<0$.
-As we said before, these two cases are related by a simple transformation $b\to-b$, $\alpha\to 1/\alpha$.
-Here we will only focus on the $b>0$ case in the following discussion.
-From \eqref{eq:sbulk}, the contribution from the singularity $r=b$ has different value between $\alpha^2=1/3$ and $\alpha^2>1/3$ The next term is the GHY surface term.
-The action is
+When there are two horizons, the points $r_m^1$ and $r_m^2$ are future and past intersections of the WDW null boundaries.
+When the geometry has only one horizon, the future meeting point $r_m^1$ will be replaced by the location of singularity $r=b$ for $b>0$ or $r=0$ for $b<0$.
+These two cases are related by a simple transformation $b\to-b$, $\alpha\to 1/\alpha$; therefore, we will only focus on the $b>0$ case in the following.
+From \eqref{eq:sbulk}, the contribution from the singularity $r=b$ has different values for $\alpha^2=1/3$ and $\alpha^2>1/3$,